liuch37/synthetic-ocr-data/README.md

-# Synthetic OCR data generation
+# A synthetic OCR data generatior
 This repository is to generate synthetic data for scene text detection and recognition from open source tools.

 ## Script command example